 College Savings Calculator

-College can be expensive and expect educational costs to increase in the future, but it doesn’t have to break the bank.
+College can be expensive, and expect educational costs to increase in the future, but it doesn’t have to break the bank.
 A Children’s Education Savings Plan offers parents a way to save for their children’s college expenses while taking advantage of tax benefits.
-If you’re looking for a way to start saving for your child’s education, be sure to contact us for more information about our plans and how they can benefit you and your family.
+If you’re looking for a way to start saving for your child’s education, contact us for more information about our plans and how they can benefit you and your family.
 With careful planning, you can make paying for college a little easier for yourself—and your kids will appreciate it!